MichaelCurrin/learn-to-code/bash/tutorials/cron/monitor_cron_mails.md

 I found that Thunderbird Mail on Ubuntu was straightforward to setup but I haven't figured out Kmail on Debian yet.

+## 3.1 Add account

-Add logged in user to mail group as recommended by https://askubuntu.com/questions/192572/how-do-i-read-local-email-in-thunderbird
+Add logged in user to mail group (as recommended by https://askubuntu.com/questions/192572/how-do-i-read-local-email-in-thunderbird)
 ```
 sudo adduser $USER mail
 ```

-## 3.1 Add account

 Open Thunderbird Mail from applications.